 5. Sending Emails To Your List

 Now for the most rewarding part, sending out emails to your email list.
+This should be a part of your content marketing strategy!

 It isn’t as nerve racking or tricky as it seems.
 Just be yourself (cliche I know) and have the best interest for your readers.
 Let your personality show through these emails.